h2oai/residuals-vis/residuals/vis/tasks.md

 + implement pagination for plots
 + add density plots (rug plots)
 + add toggle to switch between linear and log scales
-+ add outlines to independent variable plots, so that they look like cards